chandru0006r/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

-# Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-
+# Experiment 07 Linear and joint interpolation of industrial manipulator
+## NAME: AVINASH T
+## REG NO: 212223230026
 ### Aim :
 To understand linear and joint interpolation of industrial manipulator and develop a program for the same
 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform
 ### Theory
 The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation